qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 * The **Map extent** area allow to specify the map extent using Y and X min/max values or clicking the **[Set to map canvas extent]** button.

-+If you change the view on the QGIS map canvas by zooming or panning or changing +vector or raster properties, you can update the print composer view selecting +the map element in the print composer and clicking the **[Update preview]** button +in the map :guilabel:`Item Properties` tab (see Figure figure_composer_2_ a).
+If you change the view on the QGIS map canvas by zooming or panning or changing vector or raster properties, you can update the print composer view selecting the map element in the print composer and clicking the **[Update preview]** button in the map :guilabel:`Item Properties` tab (see Figure figure_composer_2_ a).

 Map item properties tab --- Grid and General options dialog
 -----------------------------------------------------------